 Prerequisite: Faculty approval.
 Graded "Satisfactory" or "Unsatisfactory."
-The application of academic accounting skills and values in an employment situation.
-A research project, approved by a faculty member and the employer, is required.
+The application of academic accounting skills in an employment situation.
+A paper, approved by a faculty member and the employer, is required.
 May be taken more than once with Department Head approval.
+The student must complete a workshop with the Career Strategies Coordinator no later than the end of the first week of class.